- All Corals

 Christmas tree worms are sedentary animals, meaning that they do not move around much.
 They live inside small tubes that they build for themselves with a trap door called an operculum.
 They can quickly retract inside their tubes to protect themselves when threatened.
 They use their brightly colored crowns to filter feed on plankton and other small particles in the water.

-Christmas tree worms are typically brightly colored, with patterns or solid colors of red, blue, green, orange and white on their tentacles.
+Christmas Tree Worms are typically brightly colored, with patterns or solid colors of red, blue, green, orange and white on their tentacles.
 They are a popular sight on coral reefs, and are often sought out by divers and snorkelers.

-Christmas tree worms can be kept successfully in reef aquariums, although they have not been seen to reproduce.
+Xmas Tree Worms can be kept successfully long-term in reef aquariums, although they have not been seen to reproduce.
 They typically live in Porites or Cyphastrea coral colonies that are imported from Indonesia.
-They are filter feeders and will need to have phytoplankton or supplemental coral foods for long-term success.
+They are filter feeders and will need to have phytoplankton or supplemental coral foods for long-term success. |